-Attendance at many of these workshops has been over 300 people.
-Two of these workshops focused on security with representatives from the Sonoma County Sherriff’s Department providing information on best practices for business crime prevention and shared a variety of resources and to keep our community and businesses safe.
+Attendance at many of the workshops has been over 300 people.
+Two of the workshops focused on security with representatives from the Sonoma County Sherriff’s Department providing information on best practices for business crime prevention and sharing a variety of resources to keep our community and businesses safe.

-Through the email and hotline, the Sonoma County community can reach out directly to trained staff members and have any questions or concerns addressed directly.
-The response to the cannabis hotline has been tremendous and staff continues to respond to 50-100 calls and emails each week.
+Through the cannabis email and hotline, the Sonoma County community can reach out directly to trained staff members to have any question or concern addressed directly.
+The response to the cannabis hotline has been tremendous and staff continues to respond to dozens of calls and emails each week.

-To be notified of upcoming community outreach activities, please sign up for Sonoma County Cannabis Email Updates.
+To be notified of upcoming community outreach and Ordinance update activities, please sign up for Sonoma County Cannabis Email Updates.